 Theatre/surgical procedures: as stated above, all patients booked in for an operation must isolate for 14 days along with the rest of their household.
 When patients are called in for a swab before surgery, they are advised to avoid public transport as this effectively takes them out of the 14 day isolation period.

 Appointments: A large number of clinics now take place over the phone or via video conferencing.
 This information is stated in the letter sent to all patients prior to the appointment.
-Please do check before attending the hospital and if unsure, please call the clinical admisinstration team (CAT), beforehand.
+Please do check before attending the hospital and if unsure, please call the clinical administration team (CAT), beforehand.

-As of Wednesday the 3 June 2020 the Fracture Clinic and Plaster Room Service has moved back to the RBH site in order to resume the usual support service to our patients and partner services such as the Emergency Department and inpatient wards.
+The Fracture Clinic and Plaster Room Service has moved back to the RBH site in order to resume the usual support service to our patients and partner services such as the Emergency Department and inpatient wards.
 We are working very hard with informatics and administration to update and amend clinic letters and communication with patients during the transition period.

 In order to enforce strict social distancing to continue supporting the Covid-19 response we have restructured clinics and introduced a strict one-way system through the department.
 We thank staff and patients in advance for adhering to this in advance.